AudunVN/openmct-tutorial/README.md

 This repository is a fork of the NASA Open MCT tutorial repository (https://github.com/nasa/openmct-tutorial).
 Some files have been added/modified to provide an interface for viewing CloudTurbine data.
 Using this interface, CloudTurbine data served by the CTweb server can be viewed in Open MCT.

+A white paper describing the CloudTurbine/Open MCT interface is available at http://www.cloudturbine.com/ct-and-openmct-doc/.

 For installation and usage details, see [README_CloudTurbine_instructions.md](./README_CloudTurbine_instructions.md).

 # Open MCT Integration Tutorials